m3chanical/ecee434labs/Lab1/lab1_report.md

 ![NMOS Circuit Schematic with V<sub>GS</sub> = 5V and V<sub>DD</sub> = 5V](NMOS-Circuit.png)

-After collection a single I-C curve from this transistor, the next test was to vary V<sub>GS</sub> from 1 to 5V by 0.5V steps.
-This would result in a *family* of I-C curves to be plotted when tested under a parametric analysis.
+After collection a single I-V curve from this transistor, the next test was to vary V<sub>GS</sub> from 1 to 5V by 0.5V steps.
+This would result in a *family* of I-V curves to be plotted when tested under a parametric analysis.

-Once a single I-C curve and the family of I-C curves were plotted for the NMOS transitor, the same analyses were run for a PMOS transistor, as seen in Fig. 2.
+Once a single I-V curve and the family of I-V curves were plotted for the NMOS transitor, the same analyses were run for a PMOS transistor, as seen in Fig. 2.

 ![PMOS Circuit Schematic with V<sub>sg</sub> = 5V and V<sub>dd</sub> = 5V](PMOS-Circuit.png)